-- Salaries and Benefits

-- A net increase as a result of negotiated increases in salaries and benefits.

 - Services and Supplies

-- A net decrease primarily due to Governmental Accounting Standards Board (GASB) 87 reclassification of operating leases.
+- A net decrease primarily due to Governmental Accounting Standards Board (GASB) 87 reclassification of operating leases to other charges.

 - Other Charges

 - A net increase due to GASB 87 reclassification of related expenditures for operating leases.

 - Capital Assets

-- A net decrease primarily due to less projects anticipated. - Other Financing Uses - An increase due to a contribution to Lakeland Village and Perret Park. - Intrafund Transfers - A net increase anticipated due to an increase in utility reimbursements from general fund departments and change in the allocation of administration cost reimbursement from FM general fund departments.
+- A net decrease primarily due to an anticipated decrease in projects.

+- Other Financing Uses

+- An increase due to a contribution to Lakeland Village and Perret Park. - Intrafund Transfers - A net increase anticipated due to an increase in utility reimbursements from general fund departments and change in the allocation of administration cost reimbursement form FM general fund departments.